dayton-outar/glif/algos/js/codility/maximum-slice/MAXDOUBLESLICE.md

 ## Solution

-Credit to Yaseen Shaik for the solution below.
+Credit to [Yaseen Shaik](https://github.com/yaseenshaik) for the solution below provided from [this repo](https://github.com/yaseenshaik/codility-solutions-javascript).

 ```js
 function solution(A) {